-- Transfer: Starting at a two-year institution and transferring to a four-year school is a cost-effective choice.
-Public two-year schools charge an average of \$3,264 for tuition and fees.17 Students could save \$11,000 over two school years. - 8.
-Skip credit cards: The average college student graduates with thousands of dollars in credit card debt.
+- 5. Part-time work: Most employers in college towns are willing to work with students. - 6.
+Prior learning credit: Students can save money and time by earning credits outside of classroom hours.
+Some students earn Advanced Placement credit in high school.
+Others participate in the College-Level Examination Program (CLEP).
+These programs help students move toward a degree faster. - 7.
+Transfer: Starting at a two-year institution and transferring to a four-year school is a cost-effective choice.
+Public two-year schools charge an average of \$3,347 for tuition and fees.
+16 Students could save \$11,500 over two school years, compared to attending a public, in-state four-year institution for all four years. - 8.
+Skip credit cards: The average college graduate owes thousands of dollars in credit card debt.
 But high interest rates (often 15-30 percent) make this debt difficult to pay off.
 In school, live within your means.
 Use loan funds, not credit cards, to pay for school-related expenses.
 The interest will be lower, as well as tax-deductible.

 The cost of getting an education is a worthwhile investment in your future.
-But it is possible to get a great education without going into major debt with some planning.
+But with some planning, it is possible to get a great education without going into major debt.